-Policies on IUPUI Research Compliance can be found here: http://www.iupui.edu/~resgrad/spon/policiescontent.htm http://www.clinicalresearch.medicine.iu.edu/body.cfm?id=43&SubDomain=true
+Policies on IUPUI Research Compliance can be found here: http://researchadmin.iu.edu/REEP/reep_policies.html Section 3.

 Clinical Research:

 The Office of Clinical Research supports and promotes clinical research at the Indiana University School of Medicine and its affiliated hospitals.
 We serve investigators and their staff, research volunteers, and work as a liaison for industries looking to place clinical studies at our institution.
 Information about clinical research compliance can be found at: